Keepsake

 • Limited book design optionsFewer cover designs, no chapter title pages, basic layout

 But email is also a limitation.
 There's no rich text editor, so you can't format your stories with headings, bold text, or inline photos.
 Images are attached separately and placed at the end of your entry, not woven into the narrative.
 You can't drag and drop media, rearrange chapters visually, or see how your book will look as you write it.
 For families who want creative control over their memoir, the email-only workflow starts to feel restrictive.
+You can't easily edit per story or revise the structure once it's written.

 For a gift, this is an even bigger gamble.
 You're paying $99 on the hope that the recipient will engage with a year-long commitment.
 If they don't, there's no partial refund for unused months.
-And if you want to create a second book for another family member, that's another $99.
+And if you want to create a second book for another family member, that's another $99 subscription.

 You can read the full breakdown of what customers are saying on our StoryWorth customer reviews page.
 For a detailed cost comparison, see our StoryWorth pricing breakdown.